Decision-making: Combinatorial vs. positional

 "Unlike the combinational player, the positional player is occupied, first and foremost, with the elaboration of the position that will allow him to develop in the unknown future.
 In playing the positional style, the player must evaluate relational and material parameters as independent variables. ...
 The positional style gives the player the opportunity to develop a position until it becomes pregnant with a combination.
-However, the combination is not the final goal of the positional player – it helps him to achieve the desirable, keeping in mind a predisposition for the future development.
+However, the combination is not the final goal of the positional player – it helps him to achieve the desirable, keeping in mind a predisposition for future development.
 The pyrrhic victory is the best example of one's inability to think positionally."